 Now you’ve got it all covered.
 Stay passionate in your business and be persistent in your effort, you might become the next outstanding entrepreneur in Malaysia!

-Over the years I’ve received tons of emails and also call that ask the same questions.
+Over the years I’ve received tons of emails and also calls that ask the same questions.
 So I’ve added this FAQ section to answer these questions!

-1) If I’m only selling at social media, do I need to register my business and also declare tax?
+1) If I’m only selling on social media, do I need to register my business and also declare tax?

 2) If I don’t have a website and only getting income from Google Adsense, do I need to register my business and declare tax?

 3) I’m a foreigner and want to conduct online business in Malaysia, what should I do?